What Is Credential Stuffing and How it Works

 3. Keep your software up to date: Regularly update the software on your computer and other devices to help protect against the latest security threats.

 By following these tips, you can help protect yourself from credential stuffing and other types of hacking.
 Listen to our team talk about how credential stuffing works and what they have experienced.
+To protect yourself further from illegal access to accounts, check out our Credential Exposure Feature.

 Welcome to another Dark Invader Threat bytes episode.
 Today, Gavin and Liam will be discussing credential stuffing, which is a cyber attack method in which attackers use lists of compromised user credentials to breach into a system.
 So guys, do you want to talk more about this?